Arena Football League: History

-First Incarnation (1986–2008)

 Creation

 Jim Foster, a promotions manager with the National Football League, conceived of indoor football while watching an indoor soccer match at Madison Square Garden in 1981.
 While at the game, he wrote his idea on a 9 x 12 envelope, with sketches of the field and notes on gameplay.
 He presented the idea to a few friends at the NFL offices, where he received praise and encouragement for his concept.
 After solidifying the rules and a business plan, and supplemented with sketches by a professional artist, Foster presented his idea to various television networks.
 He reached an agreement with NBC for a "test game".

 Plans for arena football were put on hold in 1982 as the United States Football League was launched.
 Foster left the NFL to accept a position in the USFL.
 He eventually became executive vice-president with the Chicago Blitz, where he returned to his concept of arena football.
 In 1983, he began organizing the test game in his spare time from his job with the Blitz.
 By 1985, the USFL had ceased football operations and he began devoting all his time to arena football, and on April 27, 1986, his concept was realized when the test game was played.

 Test games

-The test game was played in Rockford, Illinois, on April 27, 1986 at the Rockford MetroCentre.
+The test game was played in Rockford, Illinois, on April 27, 1986, at the Rockford MetroCentre.
 Sponsors were secured, and players and coaches from local colleges were recruited to volunteer to play for the teams, the Chicago Politicians and Rockford Metros, with the guarantee of a tryout should the league take off.
 Interest was high enough following the initial test game that Foster decided to put on a second, "showcase" game.
 The second game was held on February 27, 1987, at the Rosemont Horizon in Chicago with a budget of $20,000, quintuple the $4,000 for the test game.
 Foster also invited ESPN to send a film crew to the game; a highlights package aired on SportsCenter.